 Students may eat only in specific designated areas of campus.
 Food or drink may not be taken into classrooms, foyers, the library, Fine Arts building, CLC, or gymnasium.
 Students caught eating in these areas are subject to discipline.
-Tables or areas set aside as nut free are to be considered off limits to students who have items that contain, or are prepared with, any type of nut.

 Garden

 The St. Francis Garden is a place of sanctuary and reflection.
 Students wishing to use the garden must be supervised at all times.
 The fruits and vegetables being grown there are for use in the Dining Hall kitchen and not for personal consumption.
 Taking, eating, or throwing away the fruits and vegetables will result in disciplinary action.